Temtesb/StatisticsCalculationsForExcel/README.md

 ## Installation

+####This project has not yet been tested on MAC or 64bit Office suite, feel free to provide feedback

 Building from source code has some automation, but is still a couple of manual steps:

 1. [Download](../../archive/master.zip) this repository from GitHub and unzip it
-2. Create or move a excel or access file into either the root or a existing 'build' directory of the project and open that file
+2. Create or move a excel or access file into either the root or a existing 'build' directory of the project
+3. Open that file
 3. Manually import the build_ImportExport.bas module and run the 'ToolImportModules' subroutine

   1. <kbd>alt</kbd> + <kbd>f11</kbd> (Launch IDE)